- Veg Scheme

 - Log In

-Beet greens are completely edible, totally delicious and a really good source of iron, vitamin B and other nutrients.
+The leaves of beetroot, kohlrabi, radishes, cauliflower and many other veg are completely edible, totally delicious and a really good source of iron, vitamin B and other nutrients.
 Eat them as a substitute for kale or chard in your favourite recipes.
-Twist them off the bunch of beetroot as soon as you get them home, keep them in the fridge and use as soon as possible.
+Twist beetroot greens off the bunch as soon as you get them home, keep them in the fridge and use as soon as possible.

 2 cloves garlic, chopped